 It’s only been one week but I am really enjoying the Body My MG program so far.
 I was in a total gym slump before and this has given me inspiration and got me motivated again!
 I also am enjoying the FB support group for the guide.
 The girls are really encouraging and offer some good advice (like when I got stuck doing chin-ups!)
 I really recommend checking out Body By MG if you enjoy weight based training and are looking for a new challenge.
-UPDATE: check out my end of week four blog post here.
+UPDATE: check out my final review.

 If you’re interested you can check out Madalin’s blog and purchase the guide from her website.